floragunncom/sgctl/README.md

 ##### Values

 Supported value types are `string`, `boolean`, `number` and `null`.
-In order to set more complex values at once there are also array and object values available.
+In order to set more complex values at once there are also `array` and `object` values available.

 **Array value example:**
 ```shell
 ./sgctl rest put /endpoint --clon important_people=[philipp,daniel,ole]
 ```
-Result:
+Would be equivalent to following json:
 ```json
 {
   "important_people": [